- Yes

 |---|---|---|

 | Type 69 Enigma | Early Enigma-style prototype based on a Chinese Type 69 rather than the later T-55-based examples.
-It is equipped with smoke launchers and Chinese headlights, but is missing a counterweight. | Type: prototype upgraded MBT.
+It is fitted with smoke grenade launchers and Chinese-style headlights, but appears to lack the rear counterweight seen on later versions. | Type: prototype upgraded MBT.
 Base: Type 69-II.
 Crew: 4.
 Armament: 100 mm gun.
 Protection: early Iraqi Enigma-style add-on armour blocks, smoke launchers on the display vehicle.
 Mobility: likely close to Type 69-II but heavier. |

 Read more: T--55 "Al-Faw" – The Iraqi Enigma